 “First and foremost, be honest,” Radia added.
 “Let your customers know what kind of data you’d like to collect and allow them to approve or deny that request.
 It’s also important to show how you’re using that data to create the best shopping experience possible.
 Transparency is the new norm, so let your customers know that their data will be used to make their shopping experiences better, but also understand that privacy laws like GDPR allow consumers the ‘right to be forgotten.’

 “Additionally, offer incentives in exchange for information like email address capture and location tracking.
-By offering free delivery or a discount on a first purchase following a request for email capture, consumers will feel like they’re getting something out of giving up a small piece of their privacy.”
+By offering free delivery or a discount on a first purchase following a request for email capture, consumers will feel like they’re getting something out of giving up a small piece of their online privacy.”

 There is no reason why individuals’ shopping preferences shouldn’t be used for the benefit of both merchant and customer – as has always been the case.